 - 5.1.4.1 The undergraduate boards of study (UG BoSs) of the subjects taught in the colleges affiliated to the HPU and the concerned Faculty (with the approval of the Academic Council) will identify a number of courses as elective courses in each subject. - 5.1.4.2 All courses (core or elective) of subjects other than a student's major will be considered as elective courses for his / her UG programme.
-However, a student will be bound to complete the minimum required number of electives from his / her minor subjects (a minimum of 5 courses for each minor) before he /she can opt for other elective courses. - 5.1.4.3 Additional Elective courses (elective courses opted for after the minimum requirements have been completed) are open to all students irrespective of whether a student is doing major in Arts, Humanities, Science, Language, Commerce. - 5.1.4.4 The Department Committee of the college will decide the elective courses to offer and the size of the class when it is offered.
-However, it has to be ensured that any elective course is offered at least once every three years. - 5.1.4.5 The student will be allowed in an elective course on a first-come-first-served basis, with the limit set in the previous rule (Rule iv). - 5.1.4.6 The failed candidates in one elective course are permitted to opt for another elective course or may be permitted to continue with the same elective course when it is offered the next time.
-However, a candidate failing in a core / elective course shall be allowed a maximum of two more (total of three) attempts to obtain a passing grade, failing which he / she shall be considered 'dropped' from the course.

-- 5.1.5 General Interest and Hobby (GI & H) Courses: In each college there can be offered some general interest (GI) and / or hobby (H) courses cutting across subjects.
+However, a student will be bound to complete the minimum required number of electives from his / her minor subjects (a minimum of 5 courses for each minor) before he /she can opt for other elective courses. - 5.1.4.3 Additional Elective courses (elective courses opted for after the minimum requirements have been completed) are open to all students irrespective of whether a student is doing major in Arts, Humanities, Science, Language, Commerce. - 5.1.4.4 The Department Committee of the college will decide the elective courses to offered and the size of the class when it is offered.
+However, it has to be ensured that any elective course is offered at least once every three years. - 5.1.4.5 The student will be allowed in an elective course on a first-come-first-served basis, with the limit set in the previous rule (Rule 5.1.4.4). - 5.1.4.6 The failed candidates in one elective course are permitted to opt for another elective course or may be permitted to continue with the same elective course when it is offered the next time.
+However, a candidate failing in a core / elective course shall be allowed a maximum of two more (total of three) attempts to obtain a passing grade, failing which he / she shall be considered 'dropped' from the course. - 5.1.5 General Interest and Hobby (GI & H) Courses: In each college there can be offered some general interest (GI) and / or hobby (H) courses cutting across subjects.
 The college administration will decide on the basis of its material and human resources as to what such courses can be offered.
-Some such courses (with 1 to 3 credit hours each) can be as under: - General Computer Applications (Software Package Training) - History of Science - Photography - Playing Musical Instruments (Sitar, Guitar, Tabla / Drums, Harmonium, Flute, Violin etc.) - Drawing and Painting. - Appreciation of Fine Arts (Music, Painting, Dance, Sculpture etc.). - 5.1.5.1 Between 1 and 3 GI & H courses can be taken by a UG student over the period of the programme.
+Some such courses (with 1 to 3 credit hours each) can be as under:

+- General Computer Applications (Software Package Training) - History of Science - Photography - Playing Musical Instruments (Sitar, Guitar, Tabla / Drums, Harmonium, Flute, Violin etc.) - Drawing and Painting. - Appreciation of Fine Arts (Music, Painting, Dance, Sculpture etc.).

+(these courses are indicative in nature only, Faculty of these subjects can draw an exhaustive list and draft syllabi, shall be updated after receiving list of courses drafted by various BOS)

+- 5.1.5.1 Between 1 and 3 GI & H courses can be taken by a UG student over the period of the programme.
 Thus, between 1 and 9 credits can be cumulated by a UG student by passing GI & H courses. - 5.1.6 Drafting of Course Content